WeiXinFam/amethxo/README.md

-# amethxo
+# Amethxo
-This project is aimed to be a daily motivator, which scrapes what you do everyday to things you can include in your resume.
-It can also act as your note taking or scheduler.
+This program is aimed to keep track of daily tasks and run algorithms to extract key activities.
+These information is then comppiled into an infographic for users' visualisation purposes.
+It can also be converted to pdf or word to lists skills to be written in resume or other purpose.
+On top of that, there is also a note taking service which finds keywords and ground them into a topic for better revision in the future.

 Features
 * Note taking for every semester's subject